John Conyers' long history of controversy surfaces amid misconduct allegations

 She said that on one occasion, Conyers summoned her to his office where she found him “walking around in his underwear.”

 Conyers, who is 88 years old, has reportedly appeared disoriented.
-According to a New York Times report, Conyers has showed up, on at least two separate occasions, for meetings wearing pajamas, though a Conyers’ spokesperson said she had “no knowledge this ever occurred.”
+According to a New York Times report, Conyers has showed up, on at least two separate occasions, for meetings wearing pajamas, though a Conyers spokesperson said she had “no knowledge this ever occurred.”

 Aside from his own alleged misbehavior, his wife, former Detroit City Councilwoman Monica Conyers, served three years in prison in connection with a criminal bribery case.